REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

-\textbf{Teacher-Student Learning with ASD.} The non-streaming teacher model leverages global attention to achieve superior temporal consistency, while the streaming student is limited by local causal attention under streaming constraints.
-Simply enlarging the Context Cache to broaden the receptive field leads to unsustainable computational costs.
-To address this fundamental limitation, we propose distribution matching between the non-streaming teacher and the streaming student, introducing global consistency constraints while adhering to streaming constraints.
-Specifically, we introduce a contrastive distribution loss that minimizes the distribution distance between teacher output flow $\hat{\mathit{\boldsymbol{v}}}=[\hat{\mathit{{v}}}_0, \cdots,\hat{\mathit{{v}}}_f]$ and student output flow $\hat{\widetilde{\mathit{\boldsymbol{v}}}}=[\hat{\widetilde{\mathit{{v}}}}_0, \cdots,\hat{\widetilde{\mathit{{v}}}}_f]$ at corresponding spatiotemporal positions, while maximizing the distance at different positions, as follows:
+\textbf{Teacher-Student Learning with ASD.} There exists a fundamental information asymmetry between the teacher and the student.
+The non-streaming teacher model leverages global attention to achieve superior consistency, while the streaming student is limited by local causal attention under streaming constraints.
+To address this fundamental limitation, we propose ASD between the non-streaming teacher and the streaming student.
+From an information-theoretic perspective, we aim to maximize the average mutual information (MI) between the generative distributions of student and teacher, thereby introducing global consistency constraints under streaming conditions.
+This is achieved by maximizing the MI variational lower bound via frame-wise contrastive learning, specifically by minimizing the InfoNCE loss~\cite{infonce} of the output velocity flows ${\mathit{\boldsymbol{v}^{\mathcal{T}}}}=\{{\mathit{\boldsymbol{v}}}^\mathcal{T}_i\}_{i=0}^f$ and ${\mathit{\boldsymbol{v}^{\mathcal{S}}}}=\{{\mathit{\boldsymbol{v}}}^\mathcal{S}_i\}_{i=0}^f$ (proof in Appendix Sec.~\ref{sec:proveasdcon}).
+The contrastive objective can be formulated as follows:

-Furthermore, to enforce inter-chunk temporal consistency, we introduce a smoothness matching objective that minimizes the divergence in second-order optical flow between the outputs of teacher and student models at corresponding temporal positions.
-This regularization serves as a global consistency constraint, formulated as:
+Furthermore, from a kinematic perspective, to enforce inter-chunk temporal consistency, we introduce a smoothness matching objective that minimizes the divergence in second-order optical flow between the outputs of teacher and student to serve as a global consistency constraint, formulated as:

 The final diffusion objective for the streaming student is formulated as a reconstruction loss regularized by teacher-student flow contrast and smoothness matching constraints: